-- Requirements of the ICC family of codes are to be utilized as specifically referenced in the performance code provisions. - A major emphasis of this code is the unique administrative approach necessary for a successful performance-based design. - Performance-based design methods are, in most cases, only expected to be applied to portions of a building, structure or facility, or to some process or contents within a building; therefore, supplemental requirements to the prescriptive codes will be necessary.
+- A major emphasis of this code is the unique administrative approach necessary for a successful performance-based design. - Performance-based design methods are, in most cases, only expected to be applied to portions of a building, structure or facility, or to some process or contents within a building; therefore, supplemental requirements to the prescriptive codes will be necessary.

-The section also addresses various responsibilities shared by the partners in a performance-based design, ranging from the building or facility owner, to the design professionals, to the code official.
+The section also addresses various responsibilities shared by the partners in a performance-based design, ranging from the building or facility owner, to the registered design professionals, to the code official.
 The term "code official" is used multilaterally to incorporate building, fire, mechanical, plumbing and any other officials as may be designated by the adopting jurisdiction.

 The model codes have traditionally incorporated alternate materials, alternate designs and alternate methods of construction.
 This code provides a framework and opportunity to utilize new materials and methods when design equivalence to the prescriptive code or achievement of objectives is demonstrated and accepted by the code official.
 This code provides a more disciplined, comprehensive approach with the intent of the code and the objective of each chapter clearly identified and administrative requirements clearly stated.
 The expectation is that design professionals should use this code as a tool to improve substantially the quality of written submittals.
 Further, the comprehensive structure of a performance code diverts the focus away from a single solution and instead emphasizes code intent and objectives, allowing for design solutions appropriate to a particular situation as opposed to designing to the minimum.
 The end product of a performance-based code will lead to consistent, thorough, innovative designs and techniques undertaken and reviewed in a structured manner.
-Additionally, this code intends to improve written submittals by design professionals substantially by requiring documentation of project objectives, design compliance with code objectives, design basis using authoritative documents, and analysis.
+Additionally, this code intends to improve written submittals by design professionals by requiring documentation of project objectives, design compliance with code objectives, design basis using authoritative documents, and analysis.